jgarcia162/100-days-of-code/log.md

 **Today's Progress:** Created menu buttons, added default photo for empty favicons.
 I used a base activity to be able to inclue options menu in every activity without rewriting options menu logic.
 Using a second activity to house all the menu screens to avoid restructuring main activity as a fragment.

-** Today's insight:** Proper planning and structuring beforehand proves to be extremely important.
+**Today's Insight:** Proper planning and structuring beforehand proves to be extremely important.
 Started my app with one activity then ran into issues that could have been avoided if initial activity was a fragment instead.

 **Next Day's Goal(s)** Fix BaseActivity recreating bug.
 Add layout for SettingsFragment, and ContactFragment, begin implementing of SQL database.